indeedeng/iwf/README.md

 | Workflow Execution 2 | val 5         |     val 6     |       val 7 |       val 8 |
 | ...                  | ...           |      ...      |         ... |         ... |

-### Caching data attributes
+### Caching
-By default, data attributes is implemented with Cadence/Temporal [query API](https://docs.temporal.io/workflows#query), which is not optimized for very high volume reads on a single workflow execution(like 100 rps), because it could cause too many replay with history, especially when workflows are closed.
+By default, RPC will load data/search attributes with Cadence/Temporal [query API](https://docs.temporal.io/workflows#query), which is not optimized for very high volume requests on a single workflow execution(like 100 rps), because it could cause too many replay with history, especially when workflows are closed.

-However, you can enable the feature "CachingDataAttributesByMemo" to support high volume read in RPC.
+However, you can enable the feature "CachingPersistenceByMemo" to support high volume read in readonly-RPC.

 NOTES:
-* This is currently only supported if the backend is Temporal, because [Cadence doesn't support mutable memo](https://github.com/uber/cadence/issues/3729)
+* The read after write will become eventual consistent, unless set bypassCachingForStrongConsistency=true in RPC options
-* The read after write will become eventual consistent, unless set bypassCachingForStrongConsistency=true in RPC
+* Caching is only useful for read-only RPC(no persistence.SetXXX API or communication API calls in RPC implementation) or GetDataAttributes API.
-* This is for improving read only.
-High volume writes on a single workflow are still not supported.
-Users must ensure writes are distributed across different workflow executions to avoid hot partitions.
+* This feature is currently only supported if the backend is Temporal, because [Cadence doesn't support mutable memo](https://github.com/uber/cadence/issues/3729)

 ## Workflow State
 A workflow state is like “a small workflow” of 1~2 steps: